tweag/opam-nix/README.md

 variables, `OCAMLPATH`, `CAML_LD_LIBRARY_PATH`, and other variables exported by packages using `variables` in `<pkgname>.config` or `setenv` in `<pkgname>.opam`.

+The derivation has a `passthru.pkgdef` attribute, which can be used to get information about the opam file this Package came from.

 The behaviour of the build script can be controlled using build-time environment variables.
 If you want to set an opam environment variable